Find Grad Schools

 Online Criminal Justice & Corrections Programs

-In the 2020-2021 academic year, 1,915 schools offered some type of criminal justice and corrections program.
+In 2020-2021, 1,915 schools offered a criminal justice program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level Colleges Offering Programs Colleges Offering Online Classes